hkirk/swtafp-slides/slides/08/architecture.md

 * Pure functions<br/><!-- .element: class="fragment" -->
 * Impure functions
 * Know which are which<!-- .element: class="fragment" -->
-    * and how to seperate
+    * and how to separate

 ----